 Code.org caters to children and young adults.
 And it focuses on fun projects with beginner-friendly programming languages.

 Bonus: You don’t need an account to get started.

-You won’t find any videos on Codecademy.
 Instead, you’ll be writing working code in minutes using their interactive code editor.

 Codewars is an educational community for computer programming.
 But there aren’t any tests or quizzes here.
 Instead, you train on programming challenges known as kata.
 These individual exercises cover a variety of skills in various languages.

-This platform features thousands of courses.
+Coursera features thousands of courses.
 Many of these are partnerships with leading universities and established tech companies.

 As a result, Coursera offers expansive video courses on everything from Google Cloud Platform fundamentals to machine learning.